nikita-sharov/docs/applications-for-employment/alten/company.md

 > In one of our branches or on-site with our clients, we combine diverse talents on a mission whose assignment is to support, advise, solve problems and create innovations and thus ensure that your projects are brought to fruition.

-In the office or on-site with our clients, given quiet working condition, I combine my diverse talents on a mission whose assignment is to support, advise, solve problems and create innovations and thus ensure that your projects are brought to fruition.
+In the office or on-site with your clients, given quiet working conditions, I combine my diverse talents on a mission whose assignment is to support, advise, solve problems and create innovations and thus ensure that your projects are brought to fruition.

 > We are there at your side throughout the whole development process – from inception to serial production.

-I am there at your side throughout the whole development process – from inception to maintenance.
+I'm there at your side throughout the whole development process – from inception to maintenance.

 > With its know how and experience, ALTEN is able to develop new products and execute engineering projects from A to Z anywhere in the world.